MISTLab/SwarmHaul/README.md

 + 🧪 Real-world experiments with 6 differential-drive robots
 + 🧩 Extensible to heterogeneous swarms with onboard path planning (e.g., drones, AMRs)

+## ⚙️ Installation
+For installation, you can either install everything from source or use the Docker installations

-## Install the Argos3 simulator and Buzz
+### Install the Argos3 simulator and Buzz
 Follow the instructions in this page to install/build the programming language Buzz and Argos3 [github.com/buzz-lang/Buzz/blob/master/doc/argos-integration.md](https://github.com/buzz-lang/Buzz/blob/master/doc/argos-integration.md)

-## Install the Khepera Plugin
+### Install the Khepera Plugin
 Install the khepera robot plugin for Argos3.
 These are the robots that will perform the collective transport https://github.com/ilpincy/argos3-kheperaiv

-## Install the Collective Transport
+### Install SwarmHaul repository

 The order is important build `Hooks_src` before `Loop_fun_src`.